GUNP0WD3RBARRL/GUNP0WD3RBARRL/README.md

-this will be mostly used for information i guess
+this will be mostly used for information i guess although im terrible at these things

 -

-[ · ❔ · ] A BIT OF INFORMATION
+[ · ❔ · ] A BIT OF INFORMATION >:3

+· 📋 ·
-- YOU CAN CALL ME ; " Mari " / " Gemi " !!
+· - YOU CAN CALL ME ; " Mari " / " Gemi " !!
 (doubt anyone would use the 2nd name though)

- - I like stuff that are MOSTLY from roblox(GNB, BLOCKTALES & EVADE) but i have other interests as well
+·   - I like stuff that are MOSTLY from roblox but i have other interests as well ·    - I mostly focus on one game/show i like most of the time

 — ❕ — ❕ —